cogment/cogment-verse/docs/tutorials/simple_bc.md

 Samples are produced as tuples consisting: a flag identifying if the sample is a demonstration (coming from the teacher), the observation as a tensor, the action as a tensor.

-Make sure you are using step 2 version of the adapter by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.
+Make sure you are using step 2 version of the actor implementation by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.

 Nothing should change in the web browser but received samples should be logged.
 Notice that when the human takes over samples are logged with the demonstration flag to `True`.